John Mersch, MD, FAAP

 - Deafness: Preceding the mumps vaccination program, permanent nerve damage resulting in deafness was not unusual.
 While occasionally bilateral, more commonly only one ear was affected.

-- Orchitis: This complication was the most common side effect (40%) to postpubertal males who contracted mumps.
-Severe pain (often requiring hospitalization for pain management) was one-sided in 90% of cases.
-Between 30%-50% of affected testes atrophied (decreased in size), and 13% demonstrated impaired fertility.
+- Orchitis: This complication was the most common side effect to postpubertal males who contracted mumps.
+Severe pain (often requiring hospitalization for pain management) was one-sided in most cases.
+Some affected testes atrophied (decreased in size), and some demonstrated impaired fertility.
 The "common knowledge" of sterility was actually rare.
 Previous concerns regarding mumps orchitis and later testicular cancer have not been proven.
-(Ovarian involvement occurred in approximately 7% of postpubertal girls.)
+(Ovarian involvement occurred in some postpubertal girls.)

 Less frequent complications of mumps infection include arthritis, infection of the pancreas, infection of the myocardium (heart muscle), and neurological conditions (for example, facial palsy, Guillain-Barré syndrome, etc.).